 In today’s world, focus isn’t so mainstream because we live where there are thousands of distractions.
 A person who has the skillset to isolate their focus internally and externally is a person destined for leadership.
 For any supply chain leader, they must first understand how they learn, understand and operate the technology and systems, then continue to build on that before leading others.
 The next level of focus – the one that centers on reading others – allows leaders to quickly figure out how to coach each employee individually.
 What is their learning technique?
 What do they respond to as far as your teaching style?
 It is highly important leaders grasp each persons’ learning style, especially when teaching them about the technology used to pack, pick and ship orders to ensure efficiency and accuracy.

 Everyone with a sphere of influence is a leader, whether they have the explicit job description or not.

 Job title is irrelevant when it comes to leadership.
 A manger can be a manger, but still not a leader.
 A leader effects change and motivates team members to do a good job.
 Others look to them for inspiration and mentorship.
 This is where having a variety of talent on the team leads to success.
 Peer-to-peer interaction should be encouraged in your supply chain.
 New ideas can come from anyone and sometimes the best ideas come from those who are on the frontline of the supply chain each day.
 Innovation should be encouraged from your leaders to continually shape the path of success.

 Leaders can come from anywhere within the organization.
 From line workers to top executives.
 The important thing to take away here is watch your workers.
-Watch how they interact with one another, how they look to each other for guidance, or rather who they’re going to for guidance.
+Watch how they interact with one another, how or who they look to each other for guidance.
 In an industry that is constantly adapting to new technology and consumer demands, too many leaders just can’t be possible.